ship2016/manifest/2016.07.07/README.md

 ###### Improving your skillz
 * start simple
 * use a loop to eliminate repeated code
+* explore the language on your own

+###### K's Heartfelt Harang
+Don't be afraid to be wrong.
+There's no need to try to save face or anything.
+We're here to learn and grow as people and CS students.
+Ask questions.
+Be curious.
+Explore.
+Learn.

 ###### For Loops
 * different from Python's for loop that iterates over a data set only